WontTrade/WontTrade/SPEC.md

 - Introduce automated scenario testing that replays historical `MarketSnapshot` data through the same loop.
 - Add optional human-in-the-loop approval mode without breaking the zero-interaction baseline.
 - Support multiple concurrent LLM models with weighted blending once validated by guardrails.

+## 12. Backtesting Support
+- Reuse the production event loop with a configurable `RuntimeMode` flag (`LIVE`, `TESTNET`, `BACKTEST`) so guardrails, reconciliation, and telemetry behave identically across modes.
+- Provide a `BacktestReplayProvider` that streams historical market candles, funding, and open-interest data into `MarketSnapshot` objects, computing required indicators on the fly to match the real-time feature set.
+- Replace live execution with a `SimulatedExecutor` that consumes `ExecutionPlan` actions, applies configurable slippage and fee models, maintains virtual balances, and emits `AccountSnapshot` updates for the next loop iteration.
+- Always invoke the OpenAI LLM in real time during backtests; caching is forbidden.
+Each prompt/response pair must be logged with timestamps, model ID, and checksum for auditing and reproducibility.
+- Enforce the same guardrails and configuration limits as live trading.
+Failures should be recorded, halt order simulation for that step, and preserve the prior virtual position state.
+- Emit dedicated artifacts at the end of a backtest (equity curve, drawdown series, guardrail hit counts, latency metrics) while keeping per-iteration traces in `backtest-results.ndjson` for downstream analytics.